johndunne2019/numpy.random/README.md

 **Taken from NumPy documentations here: https://numpy.org/**

+The main object within NumPy is the multidimensional array.
+An array is a table of elements that contains data all of the same type, usually numbers.
+An example array would look like - [1,2,3,4].
+The array class in NumPy is known as ndarray or numpy.array and withing this class there are many functions that can be used to manipulate datas within arrays.
+Some examples are:

+* ndarray.ndim - returns the number of axes in an array
+* ndarray.shape - returns the dimensions of the array, for example the number of rows and columns
+* ndarray.size - the total number of elements in the array

+Some examples are shown in the jupyter notebook that I have written.

 ## There are 4 main sections in this assignment
 * Explain the overall use of the numpy.random package.
 * Explain the use of the "Simple random data" and Permutations" functions.